 - Recycle paper scraps and envelopes into your to-do and shopping lists

-- Reuse your own grocery bags – give yourself an extra green star if you use cloth bags
+- Reuse your own grocery bags – give yourself an extra green star if you use

 - Daily newspapers – no need to buy the paper version you can usually read them online for free these days